-Shareholder responsibility: board of directors and senior management, accounting practices and financial risks, etc.

-financial risks, etc.;

-- Environmental responsibility: environmental footprint of the production chain and product life cycle or responsible sourcing, energy and water consumption, company CO2 emissions and waste management, etc; - Responsibility towards workers: in terms of ethics and working conditions on the production line, treatment of employees, safety, well-being, diversity, staff representation, wages, quality of products or services sold, etc.; and - Social responsibility: product quality, safety and traceability, respect for local communities and human rights human rights, etc.
+- Shareholder responsibility: Board of Directors and senior management, accounting practices and financial risks, etc.; - Environmental responsibility: the environmental footprint of the production chain and product life cycle, or responsible sourcing, energy and water consumption, corporate CO2 emitters and waste management, etc; - Responsibility towards workers: in terms of ethics and working conditions on the production chain, treatment of employees, safety, well-being, diversity, staff representation, wages, quality of products or services sold, etc.; and - Societal responsibility: product quality, safety and traceability, respect for local communities and human rights, etc.

-Each fundamental principle is independently rated by DNCA Finance and weighted according to its importance for the target company.
-Each component is broken down into a set of criteria, selected according to their relative importance (correlation with economic performance), numbering around 25 in all.
-These criteria include the quality of board evaluation, CEO remuneration, impact on biodiversity, climate policy and energy efficiency, etc.
+Each fundamental principle is rated independently by DNCA Finance and weighted according to its importance for the target company.
+Each component is broken down into a set of criteria, selected according to their relative importance (correlation with economic performance), of which there are several in total.
+These criteria include the quality of board evaluation, CEO compensation, impact on biodiversity, climate policy and energy efficiency, etc.

-In addition, monitoring the level of controversy is directly taken into account in corporate responsibility and can affect the rating.
+In addition, monitoring the level of controversy is directly taken into account in Corporate responsibility and can affect the rating.